-- Since cybercrime, other cyber-related crimes and their investigation frequently involve more Member States, cooperation and sharing of information with EU Agencies is a priority. - Europol/EC3, Eurojust, the EJN and ENISA play a vital role with a wide-ranging activities, which include producing analyses of cybercrime trends, coordination of investigations, mutual exchange of information and intelligence, data analysis and training on a EU-wide basis.
-Their expertise and facilities enable mutual cooperation between Member States and their respective LEAs and prosecutorial services. - Eurojust plays a crucial role in the coordination of criminal investigations and in offering judicial assistance regarding cross-border cooperation between Member States, which proves particularly useful in complex cases of cyber-related offences.
-It also contributes to facilitating and accelerating cooperation with the competent authorities of Member States and third States in the field of cybercrime. - Eurojust also collects and disseminates case studies and best practices, provides training activities in the field of cybercrime and promotes exchanges of experiences between specialised judges in the field of cybercrime.
+- Since cybercrime "stricto sensu" and cyber-enabled crimes and their investigation frequently involve more Member States, cooperation and sharing of information with EU Agencies is a priority. - Europol/EC3, Eurojust, the EJN and ENISA play a vital role with a wide-ranging activities, which include producing analyses of cybercrime trends, coordination of international investigations and prosecutions, mutual exchange of information, criminal intelligence, evidence, and data analysis and contribution to training on a EU-wide basis.
+Their expertise and facilities enable mutual cooperation between Member States and their respective LEA and prosecutorial services. - Eurojust plays an important role in the coordination of international criminal investigations and prosecutions and in offering judicial assistance regarding cross-border cooperation and the transfer of evidence between Member States, which proves particularly useful in complex cybercrime cases.
+It also contributes to facilitating and accelerating cooperation with the competent authorities of Member States and third States in the field of cybercrime. - Eurojust also collects and disseminates case studies and good practices, contributes to training activities in the field of cybercrime and promotes exchanges of experiences between specialised prosecutors and judges in the field of cybercrime, in particular through supporting the European Judicial Cybercrime Network.

 - Europol facilitates the cooperation and exchange of information among Member States, distributes operational products and services to investigation services, provides forensic and operational training and awareness-raising material.
-EC3 functions as a European service specialised in the fight against cybercrime, carries out analysis of the phenomenon of cybercrime as a whole, coordinates the activities of all those involved, and is proving very useful to investigations being carried out in several countries at once.
-Europol disposes of several tools to allow the exchange of knowledge and intelligence in this field between LEAs of Member States and with Europol, such as the EMPACT initiative on cybercrime, the SIENA system and J-CAT.
-Operational experience shows that any well-designed efforts to fight cybercrime should include a J-CAT liaison officers of the Member States with the necessary specialist knowledge. - There is general appreciation among the Member States for the support and coordination provided by Europol/EC3, Eurojust, and the EJN with the assistance of its contact points, and consider their role essential for increasing mutual trust between investigating authorities and prosecutors and for facilitating international cooperation also with third States. - ENISA's role in collecting cyber-alerts and transmitting them by automated systems is also crucial with a view to strengthening the technical security of information systems. - However, not always the powers and the services of Eurojust, Europol, the EJN and ENISA with regard to cybercrime are entirely known and their products and services are not used by relevant practitioners in the Member States at their full potential.
+The European Crime Centre (EC3) aims to strengthen the law enforcement response to cybercrime in the EU and thus help protect European citizens, businesses and governments from online crime.
+EC3 delivers operational and investigation support to the national cybercrime investigative services in three main areas: online fraud, online child sexual exploitation and cyber-attacks affecting critical infrastructure and information systems in the European Union.
+These activities are supported by the Cyber Intelligence Team (CIT), whose analysts collect and process cybercrime-related information from public, private and open sources and identify emerging threats and patterns.
+Working alongside EC3 is the Joint Cybercrime Action Taskforce (J-CAT), which works on the most important international cybercrime cases that affect EU Member States and their citizens.
+Operational experience shows the added value of the early engagement of the specialized liaison officers members of the J-CAT in the coordination of major operations against cybercrime. - There is general appreciation among the Member States for the support and coordination provided by Europol/EC3, Eurojust, and the EJN with the assistance of its contact points, and consider their role essential for increasing mutual trust between investigating authorities and prosecutors and for facilitating international cooperation also with third States. - ENISA's role in collecting cyber-alerts and transmitting them by automated systems is also contributing significantly to strengthening the technical security of information systems. - However, not always the services and the products that Eurojust, Europol, the EJN and ENISA can provide with regard to cybercrime are entirely known and thus are not fully used by relevant practitioners in the Member States.